Andusomeran

 13. van Werkhoven CH, Valk AW, Smagge B, de Melker HE, Knol MJ, Hahne SJ, et al. Early COVID-19 vaccine effectiveness of XBB.1.5 vaccine against hospitalisation and admission to intensive care, the Netherlands, 9 October to 5 December 2023.
 Euro Surveill 2024;29.

-The new drug commentaries in Australian Prescriber are prepared by the Editorial Advisory Committee.
+The new drug commentaries in Australian Prescriber are prepared by the editors and reviewed by the Editorial Advisory Committee.
 Some of the views expressed on newly approved products should be regarded as preliminary, as there may be limited published data at the time of publication, and little experience in Australia of their safety or efficacy.
 However, the Editorial Advisory Committee believes that comments made in good faith at an early stage may still be of value.
 Before new drugs are prescribed, the Committee believes it is important that more detailed information is obtained from the manufacturer's approved product information, a drug information centre or some other appropriate source.